 2. Cleaning: Use white vinegar

-Get a pretty glass spray bottle from Grove–or just a cheap plastic one from the Dollar Store and fill it with 2 parts vinegar and 1 part water.
+Get a pretty glass spray bottle–or just a cheap plastic one from the Dollar Store and fill it with 2 parts vinegar and 1 part water.
 You can add a few drops of essential oils for scent and extra cleaning power, if you like.
 Use this mixture as an all-purpose cleaner on counters, in the bathroom, or to clean up spills and messes.
 Here are other ways to use white vinegar for cleaning and around the home.

 3. Utilities: Turn off lights and unplug cords when not in use